govindrai/phase-0-handbook/guided-pairing-sessions.md

 ## Who are Guides?

 Guides are Dev Bootcamp alumni at various stages of their web development careers.
 Some have just graduated from Dev Bootcamp and have an excellent perspective into the experience of being a student.
 Others graduated over a year ago and have been working as web developers.
-Each guide goes through a selective interview process to ensure they have the interest, skills, and qualities to work with Phase 0 students.
-Because they have all been through the entirety of Dev Bootcamp, they are a great resource for answering your questions, so feel free to ask them!
+Because they have all been through the entirety of Dev Bootcamp, they are a great resource for answering your questions!

 ## The Guide's Role